e3tools/grm-backend/README.md

 - With the help of the proper specialists update the files in `couchdb/jsonCollections` folder and create the appropriate docs.
 The file are named following this structure `database_document_type.json`.
 For ex `grm_issue_age_group.json` contains multiple documents from `issue_age_group` type that will be created in the `grm` database.
 You can create the documents mannually or use a script (`Postman` can be useful here).

 - Update the appropiate views in `src/dashboard/grm/views.py` and their related forms, templates and used functions.
 Ex of views : `NewIssueMixin`, `NewIssueContactFormView`, `NewIssuePersonFormView`, `NewIssueDetailsFormView`, `NewIssueLocationFormView`, `NewIssueConfirmFormView`, `NewIssueConfirmationFormView`

+## Tests

+To run the tests, you must meet the following requirements:
+- You must have a database named test created in CouchDB.
+- Your Postgres database user must have permissions (`ALTER USER your_db_user CREATEDB;`)

+Then run the command:
+`pytest`